top of page

 The better we are able to design instruction that also fortifies social acuity, social awareness and social reciprocity, the greater are learning efficiencies and enjoyment.
 Design in this way serves to better prepare children for participating and responding to the many social techniques employed within our communication practices... many of which often elude children with ASD and which may be overlooked during intervention.

-These baked-in social dimensions are an integral part of many exercises the ABA Mini-Manuals.
+These baked-in social dimensions are an integral part of many exercises in the ABA Mini-Manuals.

 bottom of page